-During a race, when a skater commits a fault towards one or several opponents, he may be reduced in rank according to the decision of the Chief Referee.
+During a race, when a skater commits a foul towards one or several opponents, he may be reduced in rank according to the decision of the Chief Judge.
+When an unintentional arrival act hinders a skater's placement, the sanction Reduce in Rank (RR) can be used.